hussainzs/dp-seo-engine/README.md

 Poetry automatically manages virtual environments for each project.
 To create and activate the environment:

-1. **Configure Poetry to create the virtual environment in the project directory**:
+1. **Optional: Configure Poetry to create the virtual environment in the project directory**:

    Before installing dependencies and activating the environment, run the following command to ensure that the virtual environment is created inside your project folder (i.e., in `.venv/`):